We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - talking to sexual partners about herpes, cold sores, and any other infections

 People with HSV can reduce outbreaks by identifying and avoiding triggers, such as overexposure to sunlight.
 It is also essential to follow the directions of a doctor or pharmacist when taking antiviral drugs.

-It is advisable to see a doctor for outbreaks of cold sores or pimples that are severe, long-lasting, or occur alongside high fever or swollen glands.
 A doctor can also provide advice on acne or cold sores that are causing significant emotional distress.
-They will be able to explain the different treatment options and how to reduce or prevent outbreaks.
+In addition, they will be able to explain the different treatment options and how to reduce or prevent outbreaks.

-If the cause of a pimple or sore is unclear, or the doctor is concerned that there may be a more severe underlying cause, they may take a sample of the lesion and send it to a laboratory for further testing.
+If the cause of a pimple or sore is unclear or if the doctor is concerned that there may be a more severe underlying cause, they may take a sample of the lesion for further testing.

-Although cold sores and pimples can sometimes be similar in appearance, they have very different causes and treatment.
+Although cold sores and pimples can sometimes be similar in appearance, they have very different causes and treatments.

 Cold sores result from infection with HSV, and treatment options include antiviral creams and pills.
 Pimples form due to clogged hair follicles, and treatment may consist of face washes, retinoid creams, and antibiotics.

 Cold sores are contagious, but pimples are not.
-For people without HSV, it is vital to avoid direct contact with a person’s cold sores or genital herpes sores and to take precautions during sex.
+It is vital for people without HSV to avoid direct contact with a person’s cold sores or genital herpes sores and take precautions during sex.

 A person should contact a doctor for severe, long-lasting, or distressing outbreaks of cold sores or pimples.